DanielJerolm/gpcc/doc/special_unittest_configuration_options.md

 The "special" tests shall be executed from time to time manually on an idle machine, e.g. before pushing a new release version to the master branch.

+For more details, please refer to the _GPCC coding style_ embedded in the doxygen documentation, chapter "Unittests with googletest".

 ## Options
 __GPCC_SkipTFCBasedTests__
 Excludes unit-tests from compilation, that require presence of TFC.